Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/Terms/en.md

 Your access to and use of the SERVICES is also conditioned on Your acceptance of and compliance with the Privacy Policy of the Company.
 Our Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your personal information when You use the SERVICES and tells You about Your privacy rights and how the law protects You.
 Please read Our Privacy Policy carefully before using Our SERVICES.

+Insofar as the COMPANY acts for YOU as a processor within the meaning of Art.
+28 para.
+3 GDPR, special regulations on the order processing agreement apply in addition to these General Terms and Conditions, which can be accessed under DPA.

+These TERMS shall also apply to all future business relations, unless otherwise specified.

+## Offers and contracts

+All offers of the Company are subject to change and non-binding.
+Offers of the Company are valid for 30 days unless otherwise specified.
+The Company reserves the right to conduct a credit check and further security inquiries of You.

+Drawings, illustrations, dimensions, weight or other performance data are only binding if they have been expressly agreed in writing.

+Details from brochures, price lists or the offer are not legally binding unless they have expressly become part of the contract.
+Verbal promises and ancillary agreements that go beyond the written contract are not permitted.

 ## Copyright

 Unless otherwise noted, all materials including without limitation, logos, brand names, images, designs, photographs, videos, audio, source code and written and other materials that appear as part of our SERVICES and WEBSITE are copyrights, trademarks, service marks, trade dress and/or other intellectual property whether registered or unregistered ("Intellectual Property") owned, controlled or licensed by jingga.
 Our WEBSITE as a whole is protected by copyright and trade dress.
 Nothing on our WEBSITE should be construed as granting, by implication, estoppel or otherwise, any license or right to use any Intellectual Property displayed or used on our WEBSITE, without the prior written permission of the Intellectual Property owner. jingga aggressively enforces its intellectual property rights to the fullest extent of the law.
-The names and logos of jingga, may not be used in any way, including in advertising or publicity pertaining to distribution of materials on our WEBSITE, without prior, written permission from jingga. jingga prohibits use of any logo of jingga or any of its affiliates as part of a link to or from any WEBSITE unless jingga approves such link in advance and in writing.
+The names and logos of jingga, may not be used in any way, including in advertising or publicity pertaining to distribution of materials on our WEBSITE, without prior, written permission from jingga. jingga prohibits use of any logo of jingga or any of its affiliates as part of a link to or from any website unless jingga approves such link in advance and in writing.
 Fair use of jingga Intellectual Property requires proper acknowledgment.
 Other product and company names mentioned in our SERVICES and WEBSITE may be the Intellectual Property of their respective owners.

 ## Links